avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. I invented an extremely efficient technique to greatly improve the efficiency of their initial _offline_ refactoring of embedded _C_ software by combining the [srcML](https://www.srcml.org/) compiler [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) output in [XML](https://en.wikipedia.org/wiki/XML) format with the Python [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) library in order to generate the refactored source code.
 I improved their build speed time by 5x (i.e. from 6 hours to 1 hour) and reduced RAM consumption by 2x (from a 64 GB workstation to 32 GB).
 Admittedly their original refactoring engine was a hand coded _C_ to _AST_ compiler which they implemented in _Python_.

-3. I invented an algorithm (US patent pending) for embedded systems to greatly reduce RAM usage when the software generates [FLASH](https://en.wikipedia.org/wiki/Flash_memory) files by modifying the internals of the ubiquitous _C_ [memcpy](https://www.man7.org/linux/man-pages/man3/memcpy.3.html) function by incorporating [Posix](https://en.wikipedia.org/wiki/POSIX)-like buffered I/O when _memcpy_ is used to sequentially write to FLASH.
+3. I invented an algorithm (US patent pending) for embedded systems to greatly reduce RAM usage when the software generates [FLASH](https://en.wikipedia.org/wiki/Flash_memory) files by modifying the internals of the ubiquitous _C_ [memcpy](https://www.man7.org/linux/man-pages/man3/memcpy.3.html) function by incorporating [Posix](https://en.wikipedia.org/wiki/POSIX)-like buffered I/O when _memcpy_ is used to sequentially write to _FLASH_.
 The RAM savings enables usage of larger [bsdiff](https://github.com/mendsley/bsdiff) _patch_ "chunks" that enables higher compression ratios for legacy system boards with small amounts of RAM, i.e. 64-256 KB.
 Sometimes compression ratios could be improved by up to 25% - where the critical [KPI](https://www.forbes.com/advisor/business/what-is-a-kpi-definition-examples/) in the software update business is improving compression ratios.

 </details>
 $endif